AnnAnnChin/HRPS/README.md

 # HRPS

-HRPS is a Java console-based application to computerize the processes of making hotelreservation, recording of orders and displaying of records.
-It is solely used by the hotel staff.
+HRPS is a Java console-based object-oriented design application project to computerize the processes of making hotel reservation, recording of orders and displaying of records.